Waiting For My Life to Begin . . .

 - Mediocrity becomes addictive.

 I was especially guilty of violating the second rule.
 At first I tolerated my circumstances, telling myself I was waiting for something better to come along.
 Then I got used to it, rationalizing the empty, meaningless nature of it all by convincing myself that others were probably right because . . .

 I remember the subject coming up during one of the first lunches with my co-workers.
 They asked me if I’d always wanted to be an electrical engineer, selling industrial control systems.
 I made the mistake of saying, No, explaining that I’d always enjoyed photography, and had thought I would eventually wind up working in that industry.
 I can still remember their thinly-veiled reprimands delivered with impromptu eulogies to their own youthful ambitions.

 “Dreams are fine when you’re a kid,” one of them said.
 “But when you get out on your own, you have to grow up, give up the bullshit, and get on with making a living.
 The money’s what’s important, so you can live in a nice house at the end of the cul-de-sac, drive a new car every year.
 Hell, it’s not a bad life.
 Certainly nothing to complain about.”

-As the others nodded in agreement, I joined in, bobbing my head in obligatory tribal conformity as I wondered how a street address and owning the latest model car could be the basis of a personal value system.
+As the others nodded in agreement, I joined in, bobbing my head in obligatory tribal conformity as I wondered how an upscale street address and owning the latest model car could be the basis of a personal value system.